 Phil Ponce, the Alexandra and John Nichols Chief Correspondent and Host of Chicago Tonight, began at WTTW in 1992 as a correspondent for the show and substitute for longtime host John Callaway.
 In 1997, Ponce joined the Washington, D.C.-based NewsHour with Jim Lehrer as an anchor.
 Two years later, Ponce returned to Chicago to host Chicago Tonight.
 Ponce grew up in neighboring East Chicago, Indiana.
 He began his career in broadcast journalism at WRTV in Indianapolis and spent 9 years as a reporter at WBBM-TV in Chicago.
 He has an undergraduate degree in English from Indiana University and a law degree from the University of Michigan.
 He and his artist wife, Ann, live in Chicago and have three grown children, a photographer daughter and two sons who also are Chicago broadcast journalists.

 Carol Marin is a Segment Host who joined the Chicago Tonight team in January 2006.
 Marin hosts discussions on local issues and news, conducting timely interviews with Chicago newsmakers.
-Marin has worked as an anchor and network correspondent, has been awarded two George Foster Peabody awards, two National Emmy awards, and two Alfred I. DuPont-Columbia University awards.
+She has worked as an anchor and network correspondent, has been awarded two George Foster Peabody awards, two National Emmy awards, and two Alfred I. DuPont-Columbia University awards.
 She has worked for NBC-5, CBS-2, and CBS on 60 Minutes, 60 Minutes II, the CBS Evening News with Dan Rather, and 48 Hours.
 In addition to her role on Chicago Tonight, she continues as an investigative reporter for NBC-5 and as a columnist for the Chicago Sun-Times.

-Elizabeth Brackett is a Special Correspondent for Chicago Tonight.
+Elizabeth Brackett is a Special Correspondent.
 Brackett has gained critical acclaim for her work, winning a Peabody award in 1988 for election coverage, and an Emmy in 1999 for hosting Chicago Tonight.
 She also won an Emmy in 1984 for her work on the MacNeil/Lehrer NewsHour (now the PBS NewsHour).
 Brackett began her television career as a researcher and weekend reporter at WBBM-TV in Chicago and went on to general assignment reporting at WGN-TV and WLS-TV.
 From 1984 to 2011, she served as the Midwest correspondent for the NewsHour with Jim Lehrer.